CertifiedPengu/TaskCheck-Source-Code/README.md

 # TaskCheck
 A minimalistic to-do list app for depressed people.
-The code doesn't work unless you compile the executable using py2exe, the setup.py to do that is included.
+The source code requires commenting a line towards the end of the program to run on its own.
+Setup.py is for py2exe, dist is the folder with the executable and all of its dependencies.